SilentImp/performance_article/eng.md

 #### GitLab performance artifact

-This artifacts format … oh, to understand it I have to read code of the [sitespeed.io](https://gitlab.com/gitlab-org/gl-performance) plugin.
-Why GitLab can't describe the format of their artifacts inside their documentation?
+This artifacts format… well, to understand it we have to read the code of the [sitespeed.io](https://gitlab.com/gitlab-org/gl-performance) plugin.
+Why can't GitLab describe the format of their artifacts inside their own documentation?
 Mistery.

 ```json
 [